 Uber erupted onto the global stage in the early 2010s as the most aggressive of a new breed of digital disrupters, overturning traditional service models with an economic model underpinned by innovative technology.
 In Uber's case it was to transform the established taxi-hailing business with an easy-to-use app that seamlessly connected riders with drivers anywhere in the world.
 Founders Travis Kalanick and Garrett Camp first began testing the service in 2010 in San Francisco.
 After several refinements, and multiple injections of investment capital, Uber launched officially in that city and in New York the following year.
 A full global roll-out began in 2012, starting in Paris, and by mid-2017, Uber's taxi service was active in more than 630 cities worldwide.
 The company surpassed 1 billion rides at the beginning of 2016, and then 2 billion rides only six months later.
 There are also a number of spin-off services including carpool shared rides, bicycle messengers and restaurant deliveries.
 The company has also invested heavily in partnerships with auto manufacturers to explore the introduction of self-driving cars.
 More seriously, though, there have also been a series of ever more bruising run-ins with regulators, rivals, and even the company's own investors, prompted in part by Uber's aggressive, male-dominated workplace culture which usually chose to ride roughshod over any perceived opposition.
 These problems began to reach crisis point during the second half of 2016 as a result of damaging allegations of sexual and verbal harassment, the abrupt resignation or dismissal of several senior managers, and Uber's forced withdrawal from several key markets as a result of competitive pressure or regulatory bans.
 Mid-2017, Uber's private equity backers demanded that co-founder and CEO Travis Kalanick step down from the company.
 His successor Dara Khosrowshahi is faced with a number of key challenges as he attempts to prepare the business for a likely IPO in 2018 or 2019.
 Yet Uber's revenues continue to soar.
-Gross bookings doubled in 2016 to over $20bn, while net revenues hit $6.5bn.
-The group reported a net loss of $2.8bn.
+Gross bookings doubled in 2016 to over $20bn, and then rose by another 50% in 2017 to over $35bn.
+Net revenues were just under $7.4bn for the latter year, but the group still reported a net loss of $4.5bn.
 Adbrands doesn't offer a business profile for this company but subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Which agencies handle advertising for Uber?
 Find out more from Adbrands Account Assignments